officialbryx/HireFlow-final/README.md

 > frontend@0.0.0 dev
 > vite
-'vite' is not recognized as an internal or external command, operable program or batch file."
+'vite' is not recognized as an internal or external command, operable program or batch file.

 Follow these steps: npm install vite -> npm i/install cd frontend npm run dev